thermesmarins/tmsm-woocommerce-paymentonsite/README.md

 # tmsm-woocommerce-paymentonsite-status
-Payment On Site status for WooCommerce
+"Payment On Site" status & Gateway for WooCommerce

+"Payment On Site" orders don't count as paid orders.